agoyal1981/recipesworld/README.md

 5. Main page is displaying Veggie and Popular picks

-6. the Recipe function should display the Instructions and Ingredients but currently not working.
+6. the Recipe function displays the buttons for Instructions and Ingredients but currently not working.

 7. If you click on the recipe pic to view the point 6 than website is currently crashing and need to open the page from fresh.